Espigão Copper Gold Project

 Early-stage opportunity in metal-rich but underexplored region of Brazil

-Large land package with multi-commodity exploration upside
+Large tenement package with multi-commodity upside 100% owned

 Experienced management and technical team with significant regional expertise